sachinpc1993/sachinpc1993.github.io/_pages/about.md

 - Evaluation of information access systems.
 - Knowledge-augmented Conversational AI and its applications.

-At my core, I’m a **divergent thinker** who enjoys seeing problems as puzzles to explore from different angles.
-By drawing on my experiences as a researcher, data scientist, and software engineer, I bring fresh perspectives to turn ideas into meaningful results.

 If you’re curious about what I’m building or are interested in collaborating, let’s connect.